edemaine/cocreate/doc/README.md

 [<img src="icons/mouse-pointer.svg" width="18" alt="Select Icon"> Select Tool](#-select-tool),
 if you hover over an object (with mouse or pen), you will see it "highlight" in the form of a shadow.
-If you then click/tap, you will erase that object (and only that object).
+If you then click/tap, you will erase that object
+(and only that object, if you don't move before releasing).
 Alternatively, you can click/tap and hold, and drag over multiple objects to erase them all once.
 (Currently you need to drag somewhat slowly over the objects to erase